Nicholas Gunn: Electronic music career

-Songwriter and lyricist career
+Producer, songwriter and lyricist career

-Gunn has emerged as one of the leading songwriters and lyricists within the electronic music space, writing music behind the scenes for such renowned artists as Armin van Buuren, Aly & Fila, Luke Bond, Andrew Rayel, C-systems, Harshil Kamdar and many more.
+Gunn has emerged as one of the leading producers, songwriters and lyricists within the electronic music space, writing music behind the scenes for such renowned artists as Armin van Buuren, Aly & Fila, Luke Bond, Andrew Rayel, C-systems, Harshil Kamdar, Alina Renae, Mearzie and many more.
 In 2021 Gunn's song, For All Time (feat Kazi Jay) was voted Tune of the Year by fans on A State of Trance.
+Works appearing under his own artist name, written by Gunn, have also received #20 and #17 spots on A State of Trance top 50 tracks in 2024 and #12 in 2025.
+2025 saw Gunn turning his attention towards producing and writing more for his own artists on Blue Dot with over ten releases produced and written by Gunn for power house vocalist Alina Renae and rising star DJ, Mearzie.